kfugosic/SnapDemo/README.md

 # SnapDemo
-Copy of Snapchat application for learning purposes.
+GUI of Snapchat application for learning purposes.

 Work in progress.